kforthman/caretStack/README.md

 into the terminal.

+Now is a good time for a coffee break... this may take a few minutes! ☕️

 ### Step 5: Summary and Visualization of the results.
 When the prediction job is finished, you should be ready to view your results!
 This is simple with the function `summarize_one`.